techn0mad/selcald/README.md

       apply bandpass filter to block
       For each tone in the alphabet
-        Convolve the input signal with the template for the tone If the convolution reaches the detection threshold Then this letter in the alphabet has been detected add tones detected to signal table
+        Convolve the input signal with the template for the tone If the cross-correlation reaches the detection threshold Then this letter in the alphabet has been detected add tones detected to signal table
       if two tones detected